HomeTrendingEmmanuel Macron becomes youngest French President, defeats Marine Le Pen with 63% margin

 Preferred Source of Google

 Emmanuel Macron has been elected President of France.
-He defeated Marine Le Pen, a far-right nationalist who threatened to take France out of the with an emphatic margin of 63%.
+He defeated Marine Le Pen, a far-right nationalist who threatened to take France out of the European Union with an emphatic margin of 63%.

-Macron victory, which also smashed the dominance of France’s mainstream parties, will bring huge relief to European allies who had feared another populist upheaval to follow Britain’s vote to quit the EU and Donald Trump’s election as president, said Reuters.
+Macron victory, which also smashed the dominance of France’s mainstream parties, will bring huge relief to European allies who had feared another populist upheaval to follow Britain’s vote to quit the EU and Donald Trump’s as US president, said .

 Macron is the 39-year-old former investment banker, who had served for two years as minister but has never previously held elected office, will now become France’s youngest president.